 • Governance infrastructure: You must be able to document which GPAI models you deploy, in which context, and with which safeguards.

 The GPAI obligations require a clean inventory: Which AI models do you deploy?
 From which provider?
 In which application?
 With which risk classification?
-This information forms the foundation for the high-risk compliance that takes effect in six months.
+This information forms the foundation for the high-risk compliance whose deadline is 2 August 2026 under current law (provisionally set to move to 2 December 2027).

-The high-risk deadline of August 2, 2026, is the most critical deadline in the EU AI Act for most organizations.
-From that date, all AI systems falling under Annex III must be fully compliant.
-The requirements are extensive.
+The high-risk deadline of 2 August 2026 is the most critical deadline in the EU AI Act for most organizations.
+From that date, under current law, all AI systems falling under Annex III must be fully compliant; following the provisional Digital Omnibus agreement of 7 May 2026 that date is set to be postponed to 2 December 2027 (formal adoption still pending, as of June 2026).
+The requirements are extensive, and the classification is unchanged.

 Which Systems Fall Under High Risk?